 Materials that are archived – The entire website, including the database, documents, files, images, video, and other artifacts will be archived to a specific location on the local network, which will then be backed up to a cloud based service.

-Frequency of archiving - The website will be archived on the last day of every month and archived for no less than 5 years.
+Frequency of archiving – The website will be archived on the last day of every month and archived for no less than 5 years.

-Accessibility - Archived versions of the website will be made available by request made to Maine Media’s IT department with approval of the President.
+Accessibility – Archived versions of the website will be made available by request made to Maine Media’s IT department with approval of the President.